Waleedmohammed/Playwright_Java_springboot/README.md

    * Logs also printed in terminal/cmd with a human readable language

-2. To run Cucumber test suite using TestNG , right click on "src/test/resources/BDDTest.xml" and run as TestNG
-3. If you would like to run the non cucumber Tests , right click on "src/test/resources/DSL Test.xml" and run as TestNG or run single test from test classes located at "src/test/java/com/qa/verivox/DSL" package
+2. If you would like to run non cucumber Tests ,
+   * Enable related Plugin in pom file , it is already there and disabled at the moment
+   * run ``` mvn clean test -Pdsl-tests ```
-   * The HTML report is generated automatically in the path test-output/ExtentReport.html
+   * The HTML report is generated automatically in the path ./Report.html
      ![Report sample](https://github.com/Waleedmohammed/QAChallenge_Verivox/blob/master/ExtentReport.png)

    * Logs also printed in terminal/cmd with a human readable language